ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 Make sure you YT ReVanced Extended is up-to-date.

-If buffering persists open YT ReVanced Extended, tap the profile picture > Settings > ReVanced Extended > Miscellaneous > Spoof player parameter, ON.
+If buffering persists, open YT ReVanced Extended, tap the profile picture > Settings > ReVanced Extended > Miscellaneous > Spoof player parameter, ON.
 Restart the app.

-Then go to Settings > ReVanced Extended > Miscellaneous > Spoof player parameter type, ON.
+If buffering persists, go to Settings > ReVanced Extended > Miscellaneous > Spoof player parameter type, ON.